 All of the files with this name will be shown, regardless of any uppercase or lowercase symbols found.

-Show Existing Files
+Using Locate to Show Existing Files

 Just like we’ve mentioned, Linux locate command can even show you a deleted file if you haven’t updated the database.
 Thankfully, you can get around this problem by using -e option, like this: